MaximRouiller/msp002/Demos/README.md

 If you're not going to continue to use the function, you can clean up the resources in the Azure portal - otherwise, the app will continue to run and you'll incur a minimal cost.

 In the Azure portal, select “Resource groups” from the left-side navigation pane.

-[insert picture]

 Next, click the resource group that was created in the process of this tutorial.
 Finally, click “Delete resource group” in the top menu.

-[insert picture]

 The Azure Portal will ask you to confirm that you want to delete the resource.
 Follow the instructions to confirm and click “Delete”.